-Liberty J. Weyandt is the Chair of the Family Law Practice Group.
+Liberty J. Weyandt is a Partner and Chair of the Family Law Practice Group at The Lynch Law Group.
 She concentrates her practice on family matters including divorce, equitable distribution, support, child custody, and prenuptial and postnuptial agreements.
 Liberty has more than 19 years of experience litigating various family matters in several Pennsylvania counties, including Allegheny and Butler counties.

 In addition to extensive, traditional litigation experience, she is also a trained Collaborative Law attorney and Mediator.
 Through the Collaborative Process Liberty has been helping clients resolve disputes respectfully, without going to Court, for more than ten years.